 - Requires:

-to enumerate available tools viaMCPMultiClient
+mcp_config_pathto enumerate available tools viaMCPMultiClient. - Honors:

-for dataset-level parallelism; tool calls within a single row are also executed in parallel. - Module:
+max_concurrent_rolloutsfor dataset-level parallelism; tool calls within a single row are also executed in parallel. - Module:

 eval_protocol/pytest/default_agent_rollout_processor.py